lkspacecraft#

 The generic kernels can be obtained from NAIF generic kernels: https://naif.jpl.nasa.gov/pub/naif/generic_kernels/ The Kepler kernels can be obtained from MAST: https://archive.stsci.edu/missions/kepler/spice/ The K2 kernels can be obtained from MAST: https://archive.stsci.edu/missions/k2/spice/ The TESS kernels can be obtained from MAST: https://archive.stsci.edu/missions/tess/engineering/ https://archive.stsci.edu/missions/tess/models/

-When you first load lkspacecraft into Python all the kernels will be downloaded for you.
-This will take approximately 5 minutes, depending on your internet connection.
+When you first initialize an lkspacecraft.Spacecraft object in Python all the kernels will be downloaded for you, and lkspacecraft will check if there are new kernels available.
+This will take approximately 5 minutes if you have no kernels, depending on your internet connection.
 Once this has been done, the kernels will be cached.
 If there are new TESS kernels available lkspacecraft will retrieve them for you and update the cache.

 The total file volume for the kernels is ~1GB.
 These cached files are stored using astropy’s cache.
 If you want to clear the cache you can do either of the following;